Un giorno di regno: Act 2

 Belfiore and the Marchesa meet on the veranda, the former still unable to reveal who he really is.
 This incenses the lady, who boldly states that it is her intention to marry the Count of Ivrea.
 However, she cannot understand why Belfiore is taking so long to reveal himself and still hopes for his change of heart: (andante) "Si mostri a chi l'adora...".
 When Count Ivrea is announced, she takes a defiant stand (cabaletta): "Si, scordar saprò l'infido".
 Since Eduardo has pledged to join the "King" when he goes to Poland, Giulietta is determined to get the King to rescind the commitment.
 The Count enters and the Marchesa once again states that she will marry the Count.
 However, Belfiore immediately forbids the marriage for 'reasons of state' and announces that he and the Count must leave for Poland to deal with state business.

 All express their feelings, but things come to a halt when a letter arrives for Belfiore.
 It is from King Stanislaw announcing his safe arrival in Warsaw and releasing Belfiore from his task of impersonating him.
 In return, the King has created him Marshal.
 Before dropping the disguise, the "King" proclaims that Giulietta and Eduardo are to be married and, having received Baron Kelbar's consent, reads the true king's letter and reveals his true rank.
 He expresses his love for the Marchesa and all ends happily with the prospect of two weddings.

 Music

 The music of the piece shows the influence of Rossini and Donizetti.
 The haste in which the work was written may account for some of the uneven quality some critics have noted.
 With regard to the recitatives, Gossett notes that "only his youthful comic opera, Un giorno di regno (1840), uses secco recitative".

+A critic at the UK premiere found a "soprano solo with female chorus of a kind that looks back to 'O beau pays de Touraine' in Les Huguenots" and "forward to Maria Boccanegra's 'Come in quest" ora bruna'"; he also sensed an "extraordinary foretaste of Falstaff in the servants' chorus which opens Act 2", and the "finale of the first act has already suggested a vein that Verdi was to exploit in Un Ballo in Maschera", while "in Act 2, Scene 2, the duet for Belfiore and the Marchesa, 'Si mostri a chi l'adora', has an orchestral introduction of an astonishingly chromatic nature".